beezy-dev/kleidi/README.md

 ---TODO---
 The current implementation has been tested on:
-* kind
+* Kind
-* rke2
+* RKE2

 # kleidi R&D
 Considering the security exposures described in this README, an in-platform solution leveraging the (v)TPM chipset is currently designed and tested.

 # Origin of kleidi
 Initially, we founded and released [Trousseau](https://trousseau.io) to support the Kubernetes KMSv1 provider plugin.
-With the Kubernetes project moving to KMSv2 in stable with 1.29 and KMSv1 being deprecated, a decision needed to be made regarding the plugin's rewriting.
-Considering the full rewriting and Akamai's acquisition of Ondat.io, which sponsored Trousseau's development, the best course of action was to deprecate Trousseau.
+With the Kubernetes project moving to KMSv2 stable at 1.29 and KMSv1 being deprecated, a decision needed to be made regarding the plugin's rewriting.
+Considering the complete rewriting and Akamai's acquisition of Ondat.io, which sponsored Trousseau's development, the best course of action was to deprecate Trousseau.